aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

 ## 1.3.
 End User Environment

-??? faq "Is there anything my end users need to be aware of?
+??? faq "1.3.1.
+Is there anything my end users need to be aware of?
 Why do some of my end users struggle with CloudWatch Log groups errors?"

     #### Is there anything my end users need to be aware of?
 Why do some of my end users struggle with CloudWatch Log groups errors?